 THE ULTIMATE WW2 BATTLEFIELD TOUR EXPERIENCE !

 I am a Professional, World War 2 Private Tour Guide and dedicated Battlefield researcher.

-WHITECROSS BATTLEFIELD TOURS specializes in conducting, very moving, detailed, informative and thrilling tours, for the family members of Veterans.
+WHITECROSS BATTLEFIELD TOURS specializes in conducting, very moving, detailed, informative and thrilling Battlefield Tours, for the family members of Veterans.
 However, I regularly conduct tours for the general public.

 Most of my customers come from the U.S.A, Britain, Canada and Australia.

 I have been extremely passionate, about World War 2 in Europe, ever since I was a young boy.

 After many years visiting the former Battlefields in central Europe, I decided in 2010, that it was time to start my own tour business and to share my interests and exciting experiences with others.